KonataLin/KonataNPU-MonoCycleVersion/README.md

 # KonataNPU-MonoCycleVersion

-MonoCycle NPU / Based on Riscv isa
+MonoCycle NPU / Based on Riscv ISA

 You can freely add your own instruction as it is a complete frame